eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

     .or_else([](auto& error) { std::cout << "Could not allocate Request!
 Error: " << error << std::endl; });
 ```

+Once the request is send, the client do the following:

+- wait for samples to arrive via timedWait
+- iterate over the notification vector to check if we were triggered from our client

-In the same while loop the client receives the responses from the server using `take()`
+The client receives the responses from the server using `take()`
 and extract the sequence id with `response.getResponseHeader().getSequenceId()`.
 When the server response comes in the correct order, the received sum is re-used to
 insert it to the `addend` of the next request to send.